Packaging & printing: the export challenge

 Future challenges and opportunities in 2025

-Looking ahead, the forecast for the Italian packaging & printing industry in 2025 is positive.
-Despite possible uncertainties due to the geopolitical and macroeconomic environment, the new year presents interesting opportunities.
+Looking to the future, the forecasts for the Italian packaging & printing sector in 2025 are positive.
+Despite possible uncertainties due to the geopolitical and macroeconomic context, the new year presents interesting opportunities.
 With 7.6 months of production already guaranteed, the potential increase in sales could reach 9.6 billion euros, consolidating the leadership position of Italian manufacturers globally (Mecs - Ucima Study Center).

 In any case, companies must be prepared for internal obstacles.
 Recently introduced regulatory changes may not get full buy-in from companies, considering the limited time to adapt.
 In addition, the government's planned 2025 restriction on 4.0 incentives may further complicate the situation.
 It is crucial that companies continue to promote innovative solutions and take advantage of emerging technologies, such as artificial intelligence, to remain competitive.

-In light of the analysis conducted, the Italian packaging & printing industry needs to focus on key strategies for sustained competitiveness.
-L’export remains the foundation of growth, while ecological transition and technological advancements are the main drivers.
+In light of the analysis conducted, the Italian packaging & printing sector must focus on key strategies for lasting competitiveness.’export remains the foundation of growth, while ecological transition and technological advancements are the main drivers.
 Solutions such as biomaterials and smart packaging highlight how sustainability can enhance the Made in Italy, with its unique mix of design and customization.

 The 2025 projections show a favorable scenario, with a solid production base and ambitious revenue targets.
 Investments in digitization, blockchain and Industry 4.0 are essential to address global instabilities, making the system more flexible and robust.